Instructions and Forms for Asylum Petition for Spouse and Children Outside the U.S.

 - Your asylum application was approved no more than two years ago, and

 - You are seeking asylum for your spouse and/or unmarried children under the age of 21 living outside the United States.
+Note: Your children must have been under the age of 21 when you filed your asylum application.

 Have you read the Frequently Asked Questions and related Articles?